suryamangena/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 5. ### How to create components in React?
+        Components: Components are used to construct our UI.
+Components refer to reusable pieces of code ultimately responsible for returning HTML to be rendered         onto the page. you'll see React components written with JSX

+           Three New Concepts of React
+        Props -> Allows you to pass data into your components Functional Components -> An alternative, and probably more intuitive(easy to understand) approach to creating components
+        Controlled Components -> Allow you to hook up the forms in your application to your component state Functional vs Class Component
+        Easy to understand
+        No need to use this keyword
+        Functional Component is Stateless as these components do not have to worry about managing changing data.
+They just display the data.
+        No need to mention the render
+        ```
+        Class Component
+        class User extends React.Component {
+            render(){
+                return (
+                    <p>Username: {this.props.username}</p>
+                )
+            }
+        }
+        Functional Component
+        function User(props){
+            return (
+                <p> Username: {props.username}</p>
+            )
+        }
+        ```

     There are two possible ways to create a component.